The Ultimate Web Accessibility Checklist for Developers

 3. Make content easy to see and hear

-Web accessibility is not just about providing alternatives but making the primary content itself more accessible.
-To ensure this, you should use appropriate color contrast between text and background.
+Web accessibility is not just about providing alternatives; it’s about making the primary content itself more accessible.
+To ensure this, use an appropriate color contrast between the text and the background.

 To make this process easy, you can also leverage tools like the WebAIM Contrast Checker to verify your color choices.
 Another strategy is to use the Emulate vision deficiency feature in Chrome DevTools to ensure people with low vision have an exceptional experience on your site.

-Also, italicize links in your text to make it easy for colorblind people to identify them.
-You can do this by providing a colorless indicator for both mouseover and keyboard focus—by underlining.
+Also, italicize links in your text to make them easier for colorblind people to identify.
+You can do this by providing a colorless indicator for both mouseover and keyboard focus, by underlining.

 Another important aspect you must not overlook is giving users audio control on your site.
-You can ensure this by installing a button on your auto-play audio so that they can silence it anytime or adjust the volume.
+You can ensure this by installing a button on your auto-play audio so they can silence it at any time or adjust the volume.

 4. Conduct automated accessibility scans

-WCAG keeps on updating its guidelines based on tech advancements and developments.
-Moreover, most of the websites keep on changing their content after some interval, making it challenging to achieve and maintain web accessibility levels after meeting them once.
+WCAG continues to update its guidelines based on technological advancements.
+Moreover, most websites keep changing their content at regular intervals, making it challenging to maintain web accessibility levels once they are achieved.

 Thus, it is a strategic choice to monitor and scan your digital space consistently for accessibility compliance.